Cyst removal in London

 One should never try to pick at a cyst, squeeze the cyst or attempt to pop the cyst with either a needle or other household item as this can increase the risk of the cyst becoming infected.
 This can worsen symptoms and can often necessitate the requirement to take antibiotics to reduce skin inflammation.
 A skin cyst such as a sebaceous cyst can easily recur if the lining of the cyst remains beneath the skin surface after attempted surgical removal.

-In all cases we would recommend consulting with one of our expert dermatologists at Centre for Surgery in Marylebone to discuss the most appropriate treatment option for your cyst removal. -
+In all cases we would recommend consulting with one of our expert plastic surgeons at Centre for Surgery in Marylebone to discuss the most appropriate treatment option for your cyst removal. -

 What is the best treatment for cyst removal?
 The most effective treatment for cyst removal is surgical excision and the exact technique for surgical removal will vary depending on the size of the cyst, the location of the cyst, and whether the cyst is recurrent or not.